Mama’s Ambrosia

 • Kids and adults both love the flavors.

-• It’s a proven, tried and true heritage recipe.
+• It’s a proven, tried, and true heritage recipe.

 Ingredient Notes

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

 How to Make Mama’s Ambrosia